XiaoquanHi/web/_pages/research.md

   - Demonstrate the advantages of incorporating UAVs into the EMS system and provide guidance for EMS agencies on how to incorporate UAVs into their operations

 ## Published Papers
 1. **Xiaoquan Gao**, Sabriya Alam, Pengyi Shi, Franklin Dexter, and Nan Kong.
 Interpretable machine learning models to predict hospital patient readmission.
-Accepted to *BMC Medical Informatics and Decision Making*
+Accepted at *BMC Medical Informatics and Decision Making*
 2. **Xiaoquan Gao**, Jianpei Wen, and Jie Song.
 "Capacity allocation and revenue sharing in healthcare alliances." *Flexible Services and Manufacturing Journal* 32.4 (2020): 829-851

 ## Conference Proceedings